-Ahead of the DeFINE and CAST Investor Training Workshop taking place on Wednesday 23rd October, 2019 at the EBN Congress, Italy we spoke with Media Deals CEO and DeFINE consortium partner, Thierry Baujard.
+Ahead of the DeFINE and CAST Investor Training Workshop taking place on Wednesday 23rd October, 2019 at the EBN Congress, Italy we spoke with Media Deals CEO and DeFINE consortium partner, Thierry Baujard about financing in Fashion-Tech sector.

 With over 20 years’ experience in financing and investment, Thierry shares with us his experience of the industry and explains the reality of investing in the creative industries.
 He also provides tips on what start-ups and SMEs should be thinking about before getting investment and advice to financiers looking into the fashion-tech sector.